remidinishanth/distributed_systems/databases/readme.md

 ## SQL

+Atomicity: The system can only be in the state it was before the operation or after the operation, not something in between.

+In the context of ACID, atomicity is not about concurrency.
+It does not describe what happens if several processes try to access the same data at the same time, because that is covered under the letter I, for isolation

 ![image](https://github.com/remidinishanth/distributed_systems/assets/19663316/24b3af22-f1b1-4bbb-ab25-0da20bea4dd7)

+### SQL Databases

 * Cloud Agnostic: Oracle, Microsoft SQL Server, IBM DB2, PostgreSQL, and MySQL
 * AWS: Hosted PostgreSQL and MySQL in Relational Database Service (RDS)